multi-os-engine/doc/source/multi-os-engine/3_getting_started/3_remote_build/remote_build.rst

 ------------------

 The Multi-OS Engine remote build system currently requires public-key authentication.
 For this we must create a private/public-key pair.
 GitHub has a great description on how to do this [here](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).
 (Note: the `-C "your_email@example.com"` parameter is not required.)
+NOTE: Make sure to generate the key in the "PEM" format.
+For that add "-m PEM" to the `ssh-keygen` command.

 Build Server
 ^^^^^^^^^^^^